moneerrifai/emma-rifai/content/pages/research.md

       *   “Digital Waistlands: Pro-Ana Communities, Religion, and Embodiment.”
-      Journal of Religion, Media, and Digital Culture 9 (2020): 207-227.
+      *Journal of Religion, Media, and Digital Culture* 9 (2020): 207-227.

-      *   “Weighty Matter(s): Religion, Secularism, and American Weight Loss Culture.”
-Religion Compass 14:2 (February 2020): 1-10.
+      *   “Weighty Matter(s): Religion, Secularism, and American Weight Loss Culture.” *Religion Compass *14:2 (February 2020): 1-10.

-      *   “Spreading the Religion of Thinness from California to Calcutta: A Critical Feminist Postcolonial Analysis” with Michelle Lelwica and Jenna McNallie.
-Journal of Feminist Studies in Religion 24:1 (Spring 2009):20-41.
+      *   “Spreading the Religion of Thinness from California to Calcutta: A Critical Feminist Postcolonial Analysis” with Michelle Lelwica and Jenna McNallie. *Journal of Feminist Studies in Religion *24:1 (Spring 2009):20-41.
 (Published under Emma Hoglund.

       ##### Textbook Entries

-      *   “Evangelical Christianities in North America.”
-Bloomsbury Religion in North America.
+      *   “Evangelical Christianities in North America.” *Bloomsbury Religion in North America*.
 London: Bloomsbury Academic, 2021.

-      *   “Women and Christianity.”Bloomsbury Religion in North America.
-London:
+      *   “Women and Christianity.” *Bloomsbury Religion in North America*.
-      Bloomsbury Academic, 2021.
+      London: Bloomsbury Academic, 2021.

       ##### Book Reviews

-      *   Review of The Story of Radio Mind: A Missionary’s Journey on Indigenous Land, by Pamela E. Klassen.
-Material Religion 15:5 (July 2019):
+      *   Review of *The Story of Radio Mind: A Missionary’s Journey on Indigenous Land*, by Pamela E. Klassen. *Material Religion* 15:5 (July 2019): 644-645.
-      644-645.

-      *   Review of Religious Affects:Animality, Evolution, and Power, by Donovan O. Schaefer.
-Material Religion 12:4 (December 2016): 515-516.
+      *   Review of *Religious Affects:Animality, Evolution, and Power*, by Donovan O. Schaefer. *Material Religion *12:4 (December 2016): 515-516.
     actions: []
     type: section_content
   - title: Presentations and lectures